How To Write an Outreach Email + Email Outreach Strategies & Tips

 8. Tastefully Show Off Your Credentials

-Feel free to mention any recent publications you’ve been featured in, or any notable businesses you’ve been affiliated with.
-This will help to distinguish you from the “average Joe”, and it will show that you’re plugged in to the industry.
+Feel free to mention any recent publications you’ve been featured in or any notable businesses you’ve been affiliated with.
+This will distinguish you from the “average Joe” and show that you’re plugged into the industry.

 Here’s a great example of tastefully showing off your credentials from a cold email that Bryan Harris sent to HubSpot (it was one of the best cold emails they’ve ever received):